forestgrape/coronavirus/index.md

 #### covid-19 in switzerland
 Incidence rates both of cases and deaths varies a lot between the different regions (Cantons which correspond to states).
 * In areas where cattle farming is prevalent  (AG, LU, AI, SG, FR, NE, ZH, VS, BE, FR, JU etc.), which is the case in many areas of Switzerland due to a protected market and subventions, the number of deaths per 100K is about 6 in median and 8 in average.

 > Remark: I consider distributed agriculture as important and worth preserving.
 Both subventions and protected markets are suitable means to support desired industries whether worth preserving or giving space to develop.
-In Switzerland agriculture support is somewhat single focused on bovine farming and thus its high prevalence. <br>
+In Switzerland agriculture support is especially strong for bovine farming and thus its high prevalence. <br>
 Economy solely on global effectiveness trimmed, yields that but only that.
 Question is, in which situations this is wanted.

 * Contrary to areas where cattle are less common the average number of deaths per 100K is about is about 30 in average and 32 in median [more accurate statistics in work].